JerryyrreJ/subscription-management/README.md

 - **Switch base currency** in the dashboard to view total costs in your preferred currency
 - View total costs in monthly or yearly format with automatic currency conversion
 - **Toggle dark mode** using the theme switcher in the top-right corner for optimal viewing experience

+### Managing Categories

+- **Quick Add**: Select "+ Add New Category" from the category dropdown when adding/editing subscriptions
+- **Category Settings**: Access from user menu (top-right) → "Category Settings"
+- **Drag to Reorder**: Drag categories by the grip icon to change their order
+- **Hide/Delete**: Built-in categories can be hidden (and restored later), custom categories can be permanently deleted
+- **Smart Delete**: When deleting a category with subscriptions, you'll be prompted to reassign them to another category
+- **Restore Defaults**: One-click restore of all built-in categories

 ### Supported Currencies